-A health certificate with a completed tuberculin (TB) screening and a physical examination will be required for each candidate entering the classroom in a cooperating school.
+A health certificate with a completed tuberculin (TB) screening will be required for each candidate entering the classroom in a cooperating school.
 These exams are considered valid for two calendar years.
 The exams are to be completed at the Bryant Student Health Center.

-- Physical \$20 - TB test \$10
+• TB test - \$10